Utodev/utoboot/README.md

 # utoboot
-A general purpose boot system so games or utilities can be distributed in SD card format for ESXDOS+DivMMC/IDE (ZX Spectrum)
+A general purpose boot system so games or utilities can be distributed in SD card format for DivMMC/IDE with ESXDOS (ZX Spectrum)

 ## Purpose

-Using DivMMC or DivIDE with ESXDOS is a great experience, but so far there was no way to distribute games in physical format using ESXDOS, mainly because ESXDOS relays in it's own core, which is installed inside the DivMMC/DivIDE flash, and externar files such as ESXDOS.SYS, that should be in the SD card.
-Also, the core and the ESXDOS.SYS file should match in version number, so a developer cannot create a SD card which would work on every DivMMC/IDE, as the developer doesn't know which version of ESXDOS is installed in target DivMMCs.
+Using DivMMC or DivIDE with ESXDOS is a great experience, but so far there was no way to distribute games in physical format using ESXDOS, mainly because ESXDOS relays in it's own core, which is installed inside the DivMMC/DivIDE flash, and external files such as ESXDOS.SYS, that should be in the SD card.
+Also, the core and the ESXDOS.SYS file should match in version number, so a developer cannot create a SD card which would work on every DivMMC/IDE, as the developer doesn't know which version of ESXDOS is installed in every target DivMMC.

 In latest versions of ESXDOS, the autoboot feature was implemented, and AUTOXEC.BAS can run any game in the SD card, but again, not if you don't know the ESXDOS version of the user.